 Penrith Selective High School (abbreviated to PSHS) is an academically selective, public, co-educational secondary school located in Penrith, a Western Suburb of Sydney, New South Wales, Australia.

 Established in 1950 and designated as an academically selective high school in 1989, it is operated by the New South Wales Department of Education.
-The school currently caters for approximately 925 students from Years 7 to 12, with an intake of 150 students in year 7 annually.
+The school currently caters for approximately 935 students from Years 7 to 12, with an intake of 150 students in year 7 annually.

 Penrith High School began as an intermediate school in the 1930s, occupying the land adjacent to the school's current location (the present day Penrith Public School).
 During that time, the land that Penrith High School currently occupies was the site of a mansion known by locals as 'The Towers'.
 During the 1940s, the mansion and the land it occupied was sold to the Department of Education, who subsequently demolished the dilapidated mansion and built the High School.

 Two of the original sandstone pieces of the mansion have been preserved and remain in the school grounds as a feature in the Alumni Garden where they mark the entry to the gazebo.
 Additionally, the original plaque commemorating the opening of Penrith Intermediate School has been transferred into the present school grounds, where it currently resides in the school's archives.
 A replica of the plaque was created and is now affixed to one of the historic sandstone pieces in the Alumni Garden.

 In commemoration of 'The Towers' mansion, the annual school magazine which has been published continuously since 1950 and the quarterly alumni magazine go by the same name.